-Counselling can help if you have emotional difficulties such as stress, anger, depression, anxiety, worry, low mood, low confidence or self-esteem, panic, or phobias.
-It’s also appropriate if you’re having difficulty coping with problems like loss or grief, infertility, relationship issues, divorce or separation, harassment, being bullied, job loss or redundancy, or debt.
+Psychotherapy is an alternative to counselling that uses evidence-based therapeutic approaches which can help if you have emotional difficulties such as stress, anger, depression, anxiety, worry, low mood, low confidence or self-esteem, panic, or phobias.
+It’s also appropriate if you’re having difficulty coping with common life problems problems like loss or grief, infertility, relationship issues, divorce or separation, difficulty sleeping, harassment, being bullied, job loss or redundancy, or debt.

-Whether you come to Lemons to Lemonade for Counselling or for Clinical Psychology, we’ll work with you in one-to-one sessions that are usually 50 minutes long, in our comfortable, private, and easily accessible therapy room.
-We offer a free, informal 15-minute telephone discussion to help you choose whether you’d like to arrange Counselling or Clinical Psychology with us.
+Whether you come to Lemons to Lemonade for Psychotherapy/Counselling or for Clinical Psychology, we’ll work with you in one-to-one sessions that are usually 50 minutes long.
+While social distancing is needed, we are holding our therapy sessions by online video using the Zoom app which is very easy to use, or by phone if clients prefer.
+We offer a free, informal 15-minute telephone discussion to help you choose whether you’d like to arrange Psychotherapy/Counselling or Clinical Psychology with us.
 You can call or text to arrange this on 07376 010506 or email us.

 In the initial sessions we’ll work together with you to develop a shared understanding of your difficulties, the factors that might be contributing to them, and your goals for therapy.
 We’ll then agree with you an approach and a therapy plan that’s specifically tailored to your needs, preferences, and goals.
 This pattern of work is similar whether you choose Counselling or Clinical Psychology with us; it’s the nature of your difficulties and the form of therapy that are different.
-The most effective pattern of therapy work is to have weekly sessions on the same day at the same time, so that’s our normal arrangement, though we can vary from this if it’s difficult for you.
+The most effective pattern of therapy work is to have weekly sessions on the same day at the same time, though we also offer fortnightly sessions, and can sometimes vary from these patterns if a regular schedule is difficult for you.
 The length of therapy depends on the nature and complexity of your difficulties: it can be as few as six, ten to twelve is typical, and more may be needed in some cases.

-It can be difficult to choose between all the different kinds of therapies offered by different counsellors and therapists.
-At Lemons to Lemonade we are specialists in two evidence- based therapies:
+It can be difficult to choose between all the different kinds of therapies offered by different therapists and counsellors.
+At Lemons to Lemonade we draw on several, including Acceptance and Commitment Therapy (ACT), Cognitive Analytic Therapy (CAT), Dialectical Behaviour Therapy (DBT), and Person-Centred Therapy (PCT).
+We are specialists in two evidence- based therapies:

 Cognitive Behavioural Therapy (CBT)